 Speculative worlds have achieved popularity through media representations such as movies, television/internet series, and video games, some of which are adaptations of textual works.
 Conference organizers expect that participants will present their research on speculation in these media/genres as well as in published writings.

-There will be space at the conference for writers of speculative genres to present their work to the public, at an open event on Thursday evening, and we hope to organize a workshop on aspects of speculative writing Saturday morning, for practitioners of the genre.
+There will be space at the conference for writers of speculative genres to present their work to the public, at an open event on Thursday evening, and we hope to organize workshops on aspects of speculative writing, for practitioners of the genre.

 Call for Proposals